davidanthoff/jl4ds/docs/src/tabletraits.md

 This chapter describes the internals of various table interfaces that are defined in the [TableTraits.jl](https://github.com/davidanthoff/TableTraits.jl) package.
 Most data science users do not need to read this chapter, it mostly targets developers that want to integrate their own packages with the ecosystem of packages described in this book.

-## Overivew
+## Overview

 The [TableTraits.jl](https://github.com/davidanthoff/TableTraits.jl) defines three interfaces that a table can implement: the iterable tables interface, the columns-copy interface and the columns-view interface.
 A function that accepts a table as an argument can then use these interfaces to access the data in the table.
 By accessing the data in the table via one of these three interfaces, the function can interact with many different types of tables, without taking a dependency on any specific table implementation.

 While the three table interfaces are entirely independent from each other, one of the three is more equal than the others: any table that wants to participate in the Queryverse ecosystem *must* implement the iterable tables interface, and every function that accepts a table as an argument *must* be able to access the data from that table via the iterable tables interface.
 The iterable tables interface is thus the most fundamental and basic of the three interfaces that any implementation must support.
 The two other interfaces (columns-copy and columns-view) are more specialized, but can provide much better performance in certain situations.
 Tables and table consumers *may* support those interfaces in addition to the iterable tables interface.

 The [TableTraitsUtils.jl](https://github.com/davidanthoff/TableTraitsUtils.jl) package provides a number of helper functions that make it easier to implement and consume the interfaces described in this package.
-Most packages that want to integrate with the ecosystem described in this chapter should first check whether any of the helper functions in that package can be used to implement these interfaces, before attempting to folow the guidelines in this chapter to implement these interfaces manually.
+Most packages that want to integrate with the ecosystem described in this chapter should first check whether any of the helper functions in that package can be used to implement these interfaces, before attempting to follow the guidelines in this chapter to implement these interfaces manually.

 ## The iterable tables interface